-(a).
-For back pay to be awarded, the awardee must show that she or he was ready, willing, and able to take work during the interim period and that she or he exercised reasonable diligence toward securing other employment.
+(a) For back pay to be awarded for a period of unemployment, the awardee must show that she or he was ready, willing, and able to take work during the interim period and that she or he exercised reasonable diligence toward securing other employment.
 For this purpose, the written statement executed by the awardee pursuant to SHRR 40-320 should provide sufficient evidence to sustain the award of back pay.
 If the awardee did not use reasonable diligence in securing alternate employment during any part of the compensation period, then the compensation period will be decreased by that amount of time in making the computation described in paragraph (2) above.

-(b).
-Offers to reinstate the awardee will only affect the awardee's right to back pay when such offers would wholly rectify the effects upon the awardee of respondent's past discriminatory acts or practices.
+(b) Offers to reinstate the awardee will only affect the awardee's right to back pay when such offers would wholly rectify the effects upon the awardee of respondent's past discriminatory acts or practices.
 The offer to reinstate must include: reinstatement in a position equal to that which the awardee held before the unlawful acts or practices, complete back pay, restoration of seniority and reimbursement of the expenses which the awardee incurred as a result of the unlawful acts or practices, and assurances that the respondent will maintain a non-discriminatory working environment.

-AWARDS IN COMPENSATION OF INCIDENTAL AND CONSEQUENTIAL EXPENDITURES AND LOSSES
+AWARDS IN COMPENSATION OF INCIDENTAL AND CONSEQUENTIAL EXPENDITURES AND LOSSES IN CIVIL RIGHTS CASES

 (1) Travel and Time.
 Travel expenses shall be awarded to the extent actually incurred by the awardee because of respondent's unlawful act or practice.
 These expenses shall also include those incurred as a result of additional commuting between home and job caused either by a relocation of work or housing.
 Personal time lost by an awardee as a result of respondent's unlawful act or practices shall be compensated at the rate of awardee's normal hourly pay, or if none such exists, at the rate of the current minimum wage at the time the awardee receives compensation.
 Travel and time expenses may be compensated to the extent they are reasonably ascertainable and unavoidable.